 Most of the PHOT deployments have been used on fixed telescopes at existing observatories.
-Although many facilities already have visible wavelength cameras, the advantages of the PHOT cameras (low read noise, high QE, virtually no dead time, high frame rates, precise time stamping) have proved to be worth the effort in transporting and mounting the cameras on a fixed telescopes.
+Although many facilities already have visible wavelength cameras, the advantages of the PHOT cameras (low read noise, high QE, virtually no dead time, high frame rates, precise time stamping) are usually worth the effort in transporting and mounting the cameras on a fixed telescopes.

-We have built adapters for both types of cameras that add a short 2-inch outer diameter tube to the front of the CCD, centered on the active region of the CCD.
-This "snout" adapter lets us easily mount the cameras to telescopes that already accept 2-inch eyepieces.
+We have built adapters for the MicroMax cameras that add a short 2-inch outer diameter tube to the front of the CCD, centered on the active region of the CCD.
+This "snout" adapter lets us easily mount the MicroMax camera to telescopes that already accept 2-inch eyepieces.
 We have also machined adapter plates to interface to many different telescopes, such as the AAT (Fig. 6).